brown-band/website/pages/scripts/2012-2013/fall/columbia.md

 When he leaves we will all start to pout\
 At his last hockey game\
 He rose to great fame\
-For "Vehicle" thrice did he shout_
+For “Vehicle” thrice did he shout_

 _There’s this grandmother named Michelle Graff\
 She has a melodious laugh\